 Hannah grew up on an exotic animal farm in southern Illinois.
 It was this environment that cultivated, inevitably, a great love for life and for expressing that love through the best way humans can — art.
 She attended Savannah College of Art and Design, where she graduated with a bachelor’s in animation.
 Since arriving at FableVision, she has worked on animation for The North Star film and several games and websites, such as Jim Henson's Dinosaur Train.
 Learn more about Hannah.

-Peter is a digital producer and designer with over twelve years of experience in game-based learning and educational technology.
+As FableVision’s Executive Producer, Peter leads the company’s effort to manage multiple animations, games, websites, videos, and museum exhibits simultaneously.
+He oversees the staffing of the creative studio, ensuring that teams are set up to meet the varied needs of all projects and clients.
+Peter has over fifteen years of design and production experience in game-based learning and educational technology.
 He has produced award-winning interactive content for the Learning Games Network, the BBC, and the UK Parliament.
 Peter holds a B.A. and M.Eng. from Cambridge University (UK) where he specialized in digital learning.
 Learn more about Peter.